gostevedore/stevedore/ROADMAP.md

 ## Icebox

+- [ ] Build tries to pull from the Docker registry by default: Are needed more details about the issue
 - [ ] ~~Fix container builders must match to [a-zA-Z0-9][a-zA-Z0-9_.-]*~~: Discarted due to lack of context
 - [ ] ~~Promote images defined on the images tree~~: Discarted unclear need
 - [ ] Signing Docker images